 In my quest to improve my green thumb (right now it's black, I kill everything) I have been doing a ton of research on all the different ways people grow their own food and I'm sharing the top 5 with you!

-Is growing in popularity (yep I went there) in Canada.
+Rooftop growing is growing in popularity (yep I went there) in Canada.

 For years now, they have been growing classic Mediterranean herbs in dozens of raised beds filled to the brim with fresh seasonal ingredients, they use in the kitchen.

-Rooftops make the perfect place to grow food, they are flat and are perfect for pots of veggies and herbs like basil, rosemary or thyme!
+Rooftops make the perfect place to grow food, they are flat and are perfect for pots of veggies and herbs like basil, rosemary, or thyme!
 Make sure you water a lot!

 They are such a great way to create a community around food and where it comes from.